Simon Hill

-Simon Hill (born 1 November 1967) is an English football commentator based in Australia.
+Simon Hill (born 1 November 1967) is an English football commentator.
 He is also a musician and vocalist, specialising on the drums.
 He plays in several bands.

 Hill studied journalism at the University of Portsmouth, graduating in 1990.
 His first job was at Red Dragon FM, a radio station in Cardiff, Wales.
 Hill later worked for BBC World Service and BBC Radio 5 Live before becoming a football correspondent for ITV Sport.

+Having spent most of his career in Australia, he has been dubbed "the voice of Australian Football" due to his contributions to the game in the country.

 Career

 BBC World Service (1995–2002)

 Hill worked as a commentator and reporter for the BBC World Service, covering the 1995 Intercontinental Cup in Japan in addition to major international tournaments such as UEFA Euro 1996, the 1998 African Cup of Nations and the 1998 FIFA World Cup.

 ITV Sport Channel (2002)

 Hill briefly worked for ITV Studios as a reporter for the First Division, now known as the EFL Championship, along with the UEFA Champions League.